josecarlosgt/reviews/README.md

 # reviews
-Sample for implementing a reviews application using cloud firestore
+Sample code for implementing a reviews application using cloud firestore